FelixOnline/v2/content/articles/2015-5-26-in-conversation-ian-macneil.md

  - longread
 ---

-Ian MacNeil is the set designer for _Everyman_, currently on at the __National Theatre__.
+Ian MacNeil is the set designer for _Everyman_, currently on at the National Theatre.
 Directed by Rufus Norris, the new Director of the National, and starring Academy Award-winning Chiwetel Ejiofor, the play runs until 30th August.
 Ian’s previous work includes the likes of _Billy Elliot: The Musical_, for which he won the Tony Award for Best Scenic Design of a Musical, and the critically acclaimed _An Inspector Calls_, which won an Olivier Award for Best Set Design.

 Felix Arts’ Jack Steadman caught up with Ian during the run of _Everyman_ for a chat about his work on the show, as well as a look back at his career.

-__Jack Steadman: What was your inspiration for the design of _Everyman_? __
+Jack Steadman: What was your inspiration for the design of _Everyman_?

 Ian MacNeil: We looked at medieval, allegorical drawings and illuminations.
 They have what looks like an empty drum, with a sheer side to it, sitting in the earth, and then there’s a hole that’s a pure cylinder.
 There are figures – people of the world – that are falling into it, but at the same time there are figures that are rising out of it.
 I guess that’s the most important thing.